paulrobello/par_gpt/README.md

 ### Database and Memory

-Currently par_gpt has a tool to store and retrieve memory.
+PAR GPT includes an optional memory system for storing and retrieving persistent memories across sessions.
-Memories are stored on a per user basis defaulting to the logged in user but can be overridden.
-Any memories stored are loaded into context when calling LLMs.
+Memories are stored on a per-user basis (defaulting to the logged-in user) and are automatically loaded into context when calling LLMs.

-Currently Redis is used to store memories but this may change
+**Redis Memory System**:
+- **Disabled by default** - No Redis server required for basic functionality
+- **Optional functionality** - Enable with `--enable-redis` flag or `PARGPT_ENABLE_REDIS=1` environment variable
+- **Smart loading** - Memory tool (`ai_memory_db`) only available when Redis is enabled
+- **Graceful fallback** - Applications runs normally without Redis, no connection errors
+- **Per-user storage** - Memories isolated by username, customizable with `--user` option

+To use memory functionality:
+1. Install and start a Redis server
+2. Enable with `--enable-redis` flag or set `PARGPT_ENABLE_REDIS=1` in your environment
+3. The `ai_memory_db` tool will become available in agent mode for storing/retrieving memories

 ## Agent mode